chai314/UnpossibleCathexis/content/posts/skhh.md

 Okay, I feel bad now, I honestly do.
 Tell me Toodles, what happens at 9?

 Happy Hour.
 A real happy bunch of regulars shows up.
 It’s a sight to see.
-They come in motorbikes a-skiddin', burnt rubber kissing linoleum, hoist three sheets to the wind, order like apes in a banquet buffet, break half their plates, steal our silverware... it's a whole circle of Hell.
+They come in motorbikes a-skiddin', burnt rubber kissing linoleum, hoisting three sheets to the wind, ordering like apes in a banquet buffet, breaking half their plates, stealing our silverware... it's a whole circle of Hell.

 And you let them.

 The capo is loaded.
 Wires us plenty of compensation for entertaining his halfwits.
-As for the other customers, well, they find it in their best interests to abscond at the sortie lickety-split.
+As for the other customers, well, they find it in their best interests to abscond at the sortie, lickety-split.
 Speak of the devils... you see them?

 They’re hard to miss Toods.
 You’ve got a hoodlum problem.
 Need to put up a *No Mohawks* sign ‘round here.
 And the gin… think I’ll take the whole bottle.